Skip to main content

 Fortunately, you may still have options with University of Iowa Health Care.

 Our orthopedic surgeons believe your eligibility for joint replacement shouldn’t be based on your BMI alone.
-We take a unique approach that’s based on your body composition instead of your total weight.
+We take a unique approach that’s based on your body composition, not just your total weight.
 In other words, we look at the percentages of muscle, fat, and other elements that make up your body weight.

 Becoming eligible for joint replacement surgery